sophiien/ip/README.md

 *task 1* will be unmarked as done

 ```
-You probably need more genies to help you.
 This task has been marked as not done
 [D][X] submit report (by: 18 Feb 2022 1400)